AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-spin-viewer-about/c-html5-spin-viewer-customizingviewer/r-html5-spin-viewer-customize-spinleftbutton.md

 The button tool tip can be localized.
 See [Localization of user interface elements](../../../c-html5-s7-aem-asset-viewers/c-html5-spin-viewer-about/c-html5-spin-viewer-localization.md#concept-e35c15c9e82648328806cdc6aa255d98) for more information.

-Example - to set up a spin left button that is 28 x 28 pixels, that is positioned on the left edge of inner container, and that displays a different image for each of the four different button states:
+Example - To set up a spin left button that is 28 x 28 pixels, and positioned on the left edge of inner container.
+And finally, displays a different image for each of the four different button states:

 ```
 .s7spinviewer .s7spinbuttons .s7panleftbutton {